TritonDataCenter/rfd/rfd/0061/README.md

 It would be ideal to only have to write to moray any time there is a signficant change in server's status (ie it comes up or goes down).

+In addition to the performance cost of this architecture, because of the periodic nature of updates, an update of the "status" property of a server could happen as much as 5 seconds after the fact, which is less than ideal.
+Ideally the moment a server went offline, its status would reflect that fact.

 Any new logic should not signficantly regress existing CNAPI behaviour.